 Animal Research Ethics: Essential Knowledge

-Dr Tim Dyke is a veterinarian and was a senior executive at the National Health and Medical Research Council, responsible for human and animal research ethics.
+Tim is a veterinarian and was previously a senior executive at the National Health and Medical Research Council, responsible for human and animal research ethics.
 He chaired the last NHMRC review of the Australian Code for the Care and Use of Animals for Scientific Purposes (2013).

 Currently Tim chairs two animal ethics committees and is an executive coach at Leading Well Pty Ltd.

 Discounts apply for more groups of 10 or more.

 2021 Virtual Workshop Dates

 This session can also be conducted at your location for groups of 10 or more.
 Ask us about this today.

 PRAXIS Australia has the right to cancel a workshop or training session (or move the event format online) due to unforeseen circumstances such as low registration/attendance numbers or changes in Government restrictions surrounding the ongoing COVID19 pandemic.
 For more information regarding our Cancellation Policy and your rights as a student, please see our Student Terms and Conditions document.